 SAN FRANCISCO, CA.- San Francisco Ballet

-In her new role in San Francisco, Rojo will helm Americas oldest professional ballet company, a trailblazer in dance that nurtures emerging choreographers and the development of new works, contributes to the international dance community through tours and festivals, provides world-class training opportunities in its School, and has a long history of originating well-loved cultural traditions.
-Her appointment concludes a ten-month international search for a new artistic director led by a committee co-chaired by Board of Trustees members Sunnie Evers and Fran Streets, with input from San Francisco Ballet leadership, staff, dancers, and musicians.
-Rojo will succeed Helgi Tomasson following his 37-year tenure and will join the Ballet at the end of 2022.
+Since its founding in 1933, and as the oldest uninterrupted professional ballet company in the United States, SF Ballet has been a trailblazer in dance that nurtures emerging choreographers and the development of new works, contributes to the international dance community through tours and festivals, provides world-class training opportunities in its School, and has a long history of originating well-loved cultural traditions.